Hafiz Saeed: Arrest and trial

-Views
+Political and social views

 Pakistani government

 Saeed has criticised Pakistani leaders and has stated that they should aspire to be more like British Prime Minister David Cameron and London Mayor Boris Johnson.
 He had declared his admiration for the British Conservative Party along with several Tory MPs when he lodged a petition to the Lahore High Court calling for public officials in Pakistan to tone down their privileged lifestyles.
 According to The Daily Telegraph, Saeed wrote in the petition that while Pakistan's political elite were 'living like kings and princes in palatial government houses,' Britain's prime minister lived in a 'four-bedroom flat.'
 He added, 'When the sun never set on the British Empire, the chief executive of that great country lived in the same house of a few marlas in a small street.
 That is truly Islamic, that is like following the Sunnah of the Holy Prophet.'

 Speaking on the issue of arrest of separatist Kashmiri leader Masarat Alam by the Jammu and Kashmir government, Saeed said, "Jihad is the duty of an Islamic government... there is a government in Pakistan and it has always taken the stand that it is the right of Kashmiris to attain freedom.
 I say what our Army will do to secure the right of the Kashmiris is jihad...
 We extend help to Kashmiris alongside government ... we call this jihad."

 Criticising his anti-India comments, Indian Muslim leader Asaduddin Owaisi said, "People like Hafiz Saeed are unaware about teachings of Islam, jihad in Islam.
 They are killing innocent lives in Pakistan, children are being killed.
 They are using Pakistan for maligning another country.
 The Government of India should take strict action against it and I condemn his comments in clear and strong words."
+However in response to India's formal request to extradite Hafiz Saeed in December 2023, Pakistan denied by "citing no bilateral extradition treaty" with India.